2i2c-org/team-compass/organization/value-proposition.md

 (mission:value-proposition)=
 # Value proposition

-This describes the value [our service model](./service-model.md) provides to key stakeholder personas for 2i2c.
+The value [our service model](./service-model.md) provides to key stakeholder personas.

-We create a high-bandwidth connection between people **developing** open technology, people **operating** the technology, and people **using** the technology.
-We only develop infrastructure that serves the network of communities for whom we manage infrastructure.
+We create a high-bandwidth connection between those who **develop** open technology, those who **operate** it, and those who **use** it.
+We only develop infrastructure that serves the communities we manage it for.

-2i2c delivers value to the communities we serve when we:

-1. run hubs (using reproducible, open infra)
-2. sense problems (shared by many communities with common factors)
-3. shape solutions (to those common problems)
-4. connect horizontally (across downstream user communities)
-5. connect vertically (to upstream software communities)
-6. nurture ecosystem (keeping OSS healthy)
-7. advise on strategy (helping communities think bigger)
-8. transfer knowledge (about the infra and how to use it and the ecosystem and how to engage within it)

-These `value activities` are building blocks for 2i2c's service design and differentiation from other infrastructure providers.
+We also connect communities to each other, so a problem solved for one becomes a fix everyone shares, and we help funders invest in the open source they all rely on.
+Many groups can run a hub; the network we cultivate across these communities is what sets us apart, and the part we most want to grow.

+We deliver this value through [four areas of work](mission:service-model): **Operate**, **Build**, **Steward**, and **Connect & Advise**.

 ## For hub users (researchers, students, practitioners)

 **Stop managing servers.
 Start doing your work.**

-Get instant access to the same battle-tested interactive computing infrastructure used by top research communities globally.
+Get instant access to the same interactive computing infrastructure used by leading research communities.
 Focus on your science, not the server.

 **What you get:**
 - Instant, standardized access to JupyterHub and interactive computing tools
-- Battle-tested infrastructure that just works
 - Access to shared data, computing resources, and collaborative tools

 ## For hub administrators (technical leads, research computing staff)